 And finally, it’s worth remembering that much of this waste is unseen.
 You may not be aware of the extent or cost unless you specifically look for it using the DOWNTIME framework.

-Use this process to get you started, get some wins on the board and it won’t be long before you see the impact filter through to your bottom line.
+Use this process to get some wins on the board.
+It won’t be long before you see the impact filter through to your bottom line.